keboola/component-microsoft-dynamics/component_config/configuration_description.md

 For a complete list of query functions that can be used in the query, refer to [Query Function reference](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/web-api/queryfunctions).
 Please note, that all keywords must start with `$`.

+### Download Formatted Values (`download_formatted_values`)

+When you want to receive [formatted values](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/query-data-web-api#include-formatted-values) for properties with the results, set this value to true.
+The response will include the raw values with properties that match the following naming convention:
+<propertyname>_formattedValue.

 #### Selecting relevant columns

 Using keyword `$select`, it's possible to only specify columns which should be returned from the API.
 The list of columms should be comma-separated.
 If nothing is specified, all columns are returned.